SGC Card Grading Review – Is It Better Than PSA?

 How Does SGC Grade Cards?

-Similar to PSA and Beckett, SGC grades cards using a 1 to 10 scale
+Like PSA and Beckett, SGC grades cards using a 1 to 10 scale.

 SGC used to grade cards on a 1 to 100 scale, but in 2018, SGC moved to the industry standard 1 thru 10 grading scale.

-SGC used to include a 1-10 grade on their old labels, but it was always super confusing.
+SGC used to include a 1-10 grade on their old labels, but it was always confusing.

 Today, SGC now has a new logo and new style flip (label) a black colored label.

-One solid addition that SGC has made of late is the addition of publicly available card images for each graded card.
+One solid addition that SGC has made recently is publicly available card images for each graded card.

-For example, using the serial number on the SGC label shown above.
-If we go to SGC's cert lookup we can drill into high resolution images.
-This is a great addition to help in examining a card of questionable authenticity.
+For example, using the serial number on the SGC label shown above, if we go to SGC’s cert lookup, we can drill into high-resolution images.
+This is a great addition to help examine a card of questionable authenticity.

 SGC Grading Scale